mohamadbastin/LinearProblemSolver/README.md

 # LinearProblemSolver
-a simple program to solver linear problems using Google OR tools
+a simple program to solve linear problems using Google OR tools

 ### Usage
 * Declare your variables